-Jose Canseco: Being Molested, Taken Advantage Of by Women Is 'Kind of a Turn On'
+Jose Canseco: Being Molested, Taken Advantage of by Women Is 'Kind of a Turn On'

 A statement from the Oakland A's. https://t.co/TREZpby3nU2017-12-12 23:15:46

 Canseco was hired this past March as an on-air analyst for pre- and postgame coverage for A's games during NBC Sports California broadcasts.
+However, Susan Slusser of the San Francisco Chronicle passed along a statement from NBCS California stating Canseco is no longer an employee:

+"Jose Canseco is no longer an employee with NBC Sports California.
+His agreement with us ended after the 2017 baseball season.
+We certainly don't agree with his comments, which do no reflect the values of our network or our team partner."

 Canseco began his Twitter comments by asking what was "going on with all these politicians molesting women.
 He said he had been "molested by several women and never complained."

-The 1988 American League MVP later stated "women complaining against sexual misconduct are just racist against ugly men."
+The 1988 American League MVP later stated women complaining against sexual misconduct are just racist against ugly men."

 A controversial figure in the sports world, Canseco played 17 MLB seasons with seven different teams from 1985-2001.
 He won two World Series titles in 1989 with the Oakland Athletics and in 2000 with the New York Yankees.